What Is Software Qualification Testing and Why Does It Matter?

 Verification vs. Validation

-Also Read: What Is Product Development Life Cycle and Why Is it Important?
+Curious about how qualification testing fits into the bigger picture?
+Discover What Is Product Development Life Cycle and Why Is it Important?

-What Are the Types of Software Qualification Testing?
+Types of Software Qualification Testing

 What Are the Best Practices in Software Qualification Testing?